dominodatalab/reference-project-domino-ray-llama2/doc/source/templates/04_finetuning_llms_with_deepspeed/README.md

 You do not need A100s to make fine-tuning with large models work!
 We recommend setting up a HWT using `g5.4xlarge` instances.

 **Do not use the autoscaler feature while launching a workspace**.
-Instead start your workspaces with the a Ray cluster with the required number of nodes.
-Our recommendation for this repo (for testing purposes) we suggest the followig (to ensure a judicious and cost optimal way to use utilize GPU)
+Instead, start your workspaces with a Ray cluster with the required number of nodes.
+For testing purposes, we  recommend the following minimal requirements (to ensure a judicious and cost optimal way to use utilize GPU):
 | Llama2 Model| No of Workers | instance type | GPU per node | GPU Memory | CPU Memory |
 |-------------|-----|---------------|--------------|------------|------------|
 | 7B  | 6   | g5.4xlarge    | 1 x A10G     | 24 GB      | 64 GB      |